sahar-mahmoudi/Wiwino_market/README.md

 The project is organized as follows:

-**data:** Contains the main dataset "vivino.db.csv" and supplementary information used for "wine_data.csv."
+**data:** Contains the main dataset "vivino.db.csv" and supplementary information used from "wine_data.csv."
 **.gitignore:** Specifies files and folders to be ignored by version control.
 **README.md:** The detailed guide you are currently reading.
 **requirements.txt:** Lists project dependencies for easy setup.